Cost: If you've paid your ICF-CO Activity Fee, there's no charge!

 ICF-CO Members: No fee to participate in this Education Group

-ICF-CO Non-Members: $99 fee to participate in this Education Group
+ICF-CO Non-Members: $99 total fee to participate in all Education Groups (“All-Access Pass”)

-Zora has been a Master Certified Coach since 2005, a long-standing ICF Assessor conducting ICF examinations at PCC and MCC levels, and is a former co-chair of the ICF Global Credentialing and Program Accreditation Committee.
+Zora is an MCC-Credentialed Leadership Coach, a long-standing ICF Assessor conducting ICF examinations at PCC and MCC levels and is a former co-chair of the ICF Global Credentialing and Program Accreditation Committee.
 She is the director of the Boas Professional Coach Certification.
 She has an MA in Dance Movement Psychotherapy and over 30 years experience as a professional coach, mentor coach, and coach educator.